Can you just lay artificial grass on dirt?

 Direct Laying vs. Proper Prep

-Why is it not recommended to cover directly on the natural lawn?
+Why is it not recommended to lay directly on the natural grass?

 FAQ